DEV-learn-co-curriculum/angular-injecting-a-service-lab/README.md

 ## Objectives

-- Create a $timeout that updates the View
+- To create a $timeout that updates the View

 ## Instructions